yudharisandy/LudoGame/README.md

                 _ludoGameScene.NextTurn(player.Key, player.Value, diceValue, userInputTotemID);

+                // ... method to check and update _getCollisionStatus

                 // ... method to check _gameStatus, for getting the winner

                 // ... method to check _getTotemReachFinalCellStatus

-                // ... method to check _getCollisionStatus

                 // ... method to update each totems position in your UI